 On the second page of the template, you will be adding some additional content related to the terms and conditions.
 You can use the standard features of Google Docs editor to edit your content.
 Using Template Builder, you will add a few placeholders to dynamically populate the Account Name and delivery period.

-Leave the Hidden attribute unselected and click Insert Element.
+Leave the "Hidden" parameter untouched and click Insert Element.

 In the body of the inserted element, type the text that you would like to display as a link.